rebeccajanuario/rebeccajanuario/README.md

 - 👋 Hi, I’m @rebeccajanuario
 - 👀 I’m interested in Software Development and DevOps
-- 🌱 I’m currently learning  Systems development (C, Phyton,HTML, CSS, JavaScript, Network, Dart, etc)
+- 🌱 I’m currently learning  Systems development (C ,C# ,HTML ,CSS ,JavaScript ,Network ,Dart/Flutter ,SQL ,PHP)
-- 📫 How to reach me rebeccajanuario@gmail.com
+- 📫 How to reach me https://www.linkedin.com/in/rebeccajanuario/

 <!---
 rebeccajanuario/rebeccajanuario is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.